pr4deepr/cellpose-colab/README.md

 3D prediction is available  by the [ZeroCostDL4Mic team](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki).
 The notebooks are inspired by the [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki) series of notebooks from the Henriques Lab and do borrow components from it as well.

+v0.6 update:

+* Fixed numpy bug by restricting it to numpy<2
+* Added uv for fast python package installation

 v0.5 update:
 * 2024/04/09 Constrained cellpose version to be 2.3.2 to maintain compatibility.